pybamm-team/pybamm-cookie/README.md

 This repository contains a `cookiecutter` template for battery modeling projects using PyBaMM, released under the [BSD-3-Clause license](LICENSE).
 Currently under active development.

-## 📄 Using pybamm-cookiecutter
+## 📄 Using `pybamm-cookiecutter`

-### Generating projects with pybamm-cookiecutter
+### Generating projects with `pybamm-cookiecutter`

-This template is not on PyPi so it cannot be installed through pip until the first release.
-Meanwhile it can be used by cloning this repository and using cookiecutter to generate a project with this template.
+This template is not on PyPI yet, so it cannot be installed through `pip` until the first release.
+Meanwhile, it can be used by cloning this repository and using `cookiecutter` to generate a project with this template.

 To use pybamm-cookiecutter template, first clone this repository on your local machine.
 ```bash